peterhinch/micropython-nano-gui/README.md

  * `asnano_sync.py` Two Pyboard specific demos using the GUI with `uasyncio`.
  * `asnano.py` Could readily be adapted for other targets.

-Compatibility with `uasyncio` and the last two demos are discussed [here](./ASYNC.md).
+Compatibility with `uasyncio` and the last two demos is discussed [here](./ASYNC.md).

 Demo scripts for Sharp displays are in `drivers/sharp`.
 Check source code for